You've been looking at external hard drives for your Mac and you quite fancy the two from Western Digital.

 You won't get the snazzy colors I'm afraid.
 This drive is only available in black.

 Backup with Time Machine or Storage for your Files

 Whether you are planning to use the external drive as a backup drive with Time Machine, or a place to store files.

-Want to share either drive with a Windows PC?
+Want to Share the WD Elements drive or the My Passport Drive with a Windows PC?

-Not sure how to format a partition to be shared between Mac and a PC?
-Read my article on this here on the site
+Not sure how to create a partition to be shared between Mac and a PC?
+Read my article on this here on the site.